 - Enter your home with caution.

-- Beware of snakes, insects and other animals are driven to higher ground by floodwater.
+- Beware of snakes, insects, and other animals being driven to higher ground by floodwater.

-- Upon reentering the dwelling, clean and disinfect everything that was touched by floodwaters or mudflows, and throw out any affected foodstuffs.
+- Clean and disinfect everything that was touched by floodwaters.

 - Open windows and doors to ventilate and dry your home.

 - Do not use candles or open flames indoors.
 Use a flashlight to inspect for damage.

 - Beware of the potential for electrocution.
 Wear rubber gloves and rubber-soled shoes to avoid electrocution.
 Do not turn on any lights or appliances if the house has been flooded.
 Leave the electricity off when checking electrical circuits and equipment or when checking a flooded basement.

 - Check for structural damage before re-entering your home.
 Watch for falling debris and the possibility of collapsing ceilings and basement walls.
 Do NOT go in if there is a chance the building will collapse.